rakeshbm/llm-tournament-widget/README.md

 1. **Create a Tournament**:
    - Enter a question that all prompts should answer
+   - Select upto 4 LLM models
-   - Add 2-8 different prompt variations
+   - Add upto 4 different prompt variations
    - Click "Submit"

 2. **Vote on Matches**: